explosion/spacy-services/README.md

 <a href="https://explosion.ai"><img src="https://explosion.ai/assets/img/logo.svg" width="125" height="125" align="right" /></a>

-# spaCy services
+# spaCy REST services

 This repository provides REST microservices for Explosion AI's [interactive demos](https://demos.explosion.ai) and visualisers.
+All requests and responses are JSON-encoded as `text/string`, so all requests require the header `Content-Type: text/string`.

 ## [displaCy server](displacy)

 A simple [Falcon](https://falconframework.org/) app for exposing a spaCy dependency parser and spaCy named entity recognition model as a REST microservice, formatted for the [displaCy.js](https://github.com/explosion/displacy) and [displaCy ENT](https://github.com/explosion/displacy-ent) visualiser.
+For more info on the rendering on the front-end that consumes the data produced by this service, see [this blog post](https://explosion.ai/blog/displacy-js-nlp-visualizer).

 The service exposes two endpoints that accept POST requests.

+---

 ### `POST` `/dep/`

 Example request:

 ```json
 {
     "text": "They ate the pizza with anchovies",